 In June 2014, the Alzheimer’s Association convened an expert workgroup to evaluate the milestones, determine whether the field is on track to achieve them, recommend changes in the parameters of the milestones, identify unaddressed gaps, and recommend additional milestones to fill these gaps.
 The workgroup consisted of world-renowned experts in Alzheimer’s research and policy.

-One goal of the workgroup was to stimulate thinking about the Plan milestones at the upcoming NIA Alzheimer’s Disease Research Summit to improve the dialoge about Alzheimer’s disease.
+One goal of the workgroup was to stimulate thinking about the Plan milestones at the upcoming NIA Alzheimer’s Disease Research Summit to improve the dialogue about Alzheimer’s disease.

 The authors suggest revisions to a majority of the existing Plan milestones, and propose 25 new milestones.
 Those of greatest urgency and highest potential impact are in drug development, risk reduction, and new conceptual models of Alzheimer’s.